EQT Corporation (EQT) Stock Sinks As Market Gains: What You Should Know

-Investors will be hoping for strength from EQT Corporation as it approaches its next earnings release, which is expected to be February 15, 2023.
-On that day, EQT Corporation is projected to report earnings of $0.99 per share, which would represent year-over-year growth of 141.46%.
-Meanwhile, our latest consensus estimate is calling for revenue of $1.7 billion, up 20.21% from the prior-year quarter.
+Wall Street will be looking for positivity from EQT Corporation as it approaches its next earnings report date.
+This is expected to be February 15, 2023.
+On that day, EQT Corporation is projected to report earnings of $0.96 per share, which would represent year-over-year growth of 134.15%.
+Our most recent consensus estimate is calling for quarterly revenue of $1.7 billion, up 20.21% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for EQT Corporation.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors should also note any recent changes to analyst estimates for EQT Corporation.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Within the past 30 days, our consensus EPS projection has moved 19.87% lower.
 EQT Corporation is currently sporting a Zacks Rank of #3 (Hold).

 The Oil and Gas - Exploration and Production - United States industry is part of the Oils-Energy sector.
-This group has a Zacks Industry Rank of 248, putting it in the bottom 2% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 244, which puts it in the bottom 4% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report